Ferry County, Washington Land For Sale (23 results)

 Land

-160 Acres devided into six tax parcels with rolling topographry and large fir trees
+160 Acres divided into six tax parcels with rolling topography and large fir trees.
+There is also a garden area.
+Excellent deer and turkey habitat, completely secluded

 Improvements